Dezainwerkz/we-are-dw/we-are-hiring/software-engineer.md

 - CS Diploma / Degree with industry experience is required
 - Extensive experience building and owning large-scale, multi-threaded, geographically distributed backend systems
 - Intermediate knowledge developing and debugging in C/C++, Java, or Go
-- Knowledge of Python a plus
+- Knowledge of Firebase and Docker is a plus
 - Experience with operating system internals, filesystems, databases, network, compiler also a plus
 - Familiarity with Linux
 - Proficient spoken and written English